igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/countupanddown/CountUpAndDown.md

 [Puzzle files](.)

-Write a function, which accepts a positive Int `n` and return list containing all steps up from 0 to n and down to 0.
+Implement a function, which accepts a positive Int `n` and return list containing all steps up from 0 to n and down to 0.

 ## Examples

-Example

 ```
 countUpAndDown(1) // [0, 1, 0]